 - What’s the daily serving size?

-There needs to be sufficient amount to have a benefit otherwise why I am taking it?
+There needs to be a sufficient amount to have a benefit otherwise why I am taking it?

 - How much does each daily serving cost?